bhk/rio/concepts.md

        repeat       -->   _loop(_loop, VARS...)
        while COND   -->   if not COND: break;

-Translating the above example, we get:
+Translating the above `sum` example, we get:

     sum = a ->
         n = 0